The Ultimate Counseling Career Guide

 Most graduate degree programs take two years to complete, provided that you go on full-time study.
 The courses include Psychology, Sociology, Statistics, Research, and Counseling Methods.
 After acquiring a master’s degree, counselors should obtain directed clinical experience, as may be required by the academic institution.

-Most employers require an applicant to have a master’s degree in a related field to become a counselor.
-An advanced degree (alongside licensure) is a necessity for private practice.
-Doctorate in Counseling or a related field enables a person to handle research, work in universities and colleges, or take over organization obligations.
+A doctorate in Counseling or a related field enables a person to handle research, work in universities and colleges, or take over organization obligations.
 It is the highest level of instruction that a specialist can obtain.

 Types of Counseling Degrees

-Counselors must gain a four-year college degree, and commonly a master’s degree, to start their training.
-A bachelor’s degree in most fields is worthy to enter the required master’s program a while later.
-If you have officially earned a bachelor in psychology or a related field, your studies will be an advantage while pursuing your master’s degree.
+If you have officially earned a bachelor’s in psychology or a related field, your studies will be an advantage while pursuing your master’s degree.
 A doctorate is not required for this level of specialization; however, some individuals seek one in the wake of working in the field.

-Associates Degree in Counseling
+Associate’s Degree in Counseling

-An Associates degree in Counseling, which takes two years to complete, prepares students for specific entry-level positions.
+An Associate’s degree in Counseling, which takes two years to complete, prepares students for specific entry-level positions.
 If you aspire to be a counselor for the abused or neglected, choose the courses that are relevant to the job, such as ethics, liquor, alcoholism and medication abuse, clinical composition, as well as drugs and conduct.
-Finishing these courses will allow you to understand the individual on a level that will enable you to determine the right treatment.

 Bachelor’s Degree in Counseling